-Vesting of PSUs granted in 2014 will be contingent on the three-year vesting period and on Capstone's TSR relative to the TSR of the members of the Performance Peer Group.
+Vesting of PSUs granted in 2014 and 2015 will be contingent on the three-year vesting period and on Capstone's Total Shareholder Return relative to the Total Shareholder Return of the members of the Performance Peer Group.
 The Performance Multiplier will be calculated as follows:

-Actual Performance vs. Performance Peer Group Performance Multiplier

-Less than: Median TSR of Performance Peer Group ("Median") minus 15% compound annual growth rate ("CAGR") 0

-Median minus 15% CAGR 0.5
+Actual Performance vs. Performance Peer Group Performance Multiplier Less than Median Total Shareholder Return of Performance Peer Group (" Median ") minus 15% compound annual growth rate ("CAGR") 0 Median minus 15% CAGR 0.5 Median 1.0 Greater than or equal to Median plus 15% CAGR 2.0

-Median 1.0

-Median plus 15% CAGR 2.0

-Greater than: Median plus 15% CAGR 2.0

-Performance between defined TSR performance levels will be determined on a linear interpolated basis by the CG&C Committee.
+Performance between defined Total Shareholder Return performance levels will be determined on a linear interpolated basis by the CG&C Committee.

-5.1.6.4.
+5.1.5.4.
 Deferred Share Units

-Effective January 1, 2014, and prior to the year in which a particular STIP award relates, an NEO may elect to have up to 100% of such STIP award for that year paid in DSUs instead of cash.
 A DSU is a notional share that has the same value as one Common Share.
 Its value fluctuates with variations in the market price of the Common Shares.
 DSUs do not have voting rights but accrue dividends in the form of additional DSUs in the same notional amount as dividends paid on the Common Shares.
-The number of DSUs granted is determined by dividing the amount payable by the volume-weighted average price for the Common Shares on the TSX for the five-trading day period prior to the date of the grant.
-Such DSUs vest on issuance but are required to be held, at a minimum, until the date that the NEO ceases to be employed by Capstone or its affiliates, following which each DSU will be redeemed for cash within a prescribed period at the prevailing Common Share price at the date of redemption.
+The number of DSUs granted is determined by dividing the amount payable by the volume-weighted average price for the Common Shares on the TSX for the five-trading-day period prior to the date of the grant.

-In addition, effective January 1, 2014 and prior to the grant of any particular RSU or PSU award, an NEO may choose to have up to 100% of such award granted in the form of DSUs.
-Such DSUs vest on the same terms as the original RSU or PSU award, as applicable, but are required to be held, at a minimum, until the date that the NEO ceases to be employed by Capstone or its affiliates, following which each DSU will be redeemed for cash within a prescribed period at the prevailing Common Share price at the date of redemption.
+Effective January 1, 2014, and prior to the year in which a particular STIP award relates, an NEO may elect to have up to 100% of such STIP award for that year paid in "DSUs (STIP)" instead of cash.
+Such DSUs (STIP) vest on issuance but are required to be held, at a minimum, until the date that the NEO ceases to be employed by Capstone or its affiliates, following which each DSU (STIP) will be redeemed for cash within a prescribed period at the prevailing Common Share price at the date of redemption.
+In addition, effective January 1, 2014 and prior to the grant of any particular RSU or PSU award, an NEO may choose to have up to 100% of such award granted in the form of "DSUs (RSU)" or "DSUs (PSU)", as applicable.
+Such DSUs (RSU) and DSUs (PSU) vest on the same terms as the original RSU or PSU award, as applicable, but are required to be held, at a minimum, until the date that the NEO ceases to be employed by Capstone or its affiliates, following which each DSU (RSU) and DSU (PSU) will be redeemed for cash within a prescribed period at the prevailing Common Share price at the date of redemption.